The PTA Disbands

 "The PTA Disbands" is the twenty-first episode of the sixth season of the American animated television series, The Simpsons.
-It originally aired on the Fox network in the United States on April 16, 1995.
-In the episode, Bart Simpson manipulates Edna Krabappel into organizing a strike of Springfield Elementary's teachers union to protest Principal Skinner's miserly school spending.
+It originally aired on Fox in the United States on April 16, 1995.
+In the episode, Bart Simpson manipulates Edna Krabappel into organizing a strike of Springfield Elementary's teachers union to protest Principal Skinner's miserly school spending, so Bart can skip class.
+Lisa Simpson craves the structure of school.

 The episode was written by Jennifer Crittenden and directed by Swinton O. Scott III, with David Mirkin serving as show-runner.
 It received favorable mention in books on The Simpsons and media reviews, and was cited by academicians, who analyzed portions of the episode from physics and psychology perspectives.

 Plot

-Principal Skinner and Edna Krabappel oversee a school field trip to Fort Springfield.
-Upon arriving, Skinner learns admission is no longer free due to new management.
-Unable to afford tickets, he has the students watch a Civil War reenactment by peering over the fort's fence.
-Outraged by the students' attempt to "learn for free", the actors charge at the teachers and students, most of whom barely manage to escape in Otto's dilapidated bus (although Üter is left behind and assaulted).
-Later, Bart manipulates Edna into calling a teachers' union strike to protest Skinner's miserly spending.
+While visiting Fort Springfield on a field trip, Springfield Elementary students are attacked by a group of Civil War reenactors for trying to "learn for free", resulting in Üter being savagely beaten with rifle butts.
+Edna Krabappel subsequently calls out Principal Skinner's overzealous budget cuts, having reduced funds for bus maintenance, staff salaries, food and teaching materials.
+Bart schemes to exacerbate the disagreement between Edna and Skinner until she calls a teachers' union strike in protest.

 While school is closed, students cope in their own ways: Lisa grows increasingly obsessive in her desire to be graded, Milhouse's work ethic improves after his parents hire a private tutor, and Jimbo finds himself immersed in the intricate plots of his mother's soap operas.
-Bart revels in his newfound freedom to Marge's annoyance, and continues to manipulate the conflict between Skinner and the teachers' union.
-When the two sides reach an impasse, Marge demands that the PTA meet to devise a compromise.
-Skinner insists that even with his penny-pinching, government budget cuts have squeezed the school dry and the only way to increase spending on staff salaries and school supplies is to raise taxes.
+Bart revels in his newfound freedom by playing tricks on construction workers and bank customers and flying a kite at night, much to Marge's unease, and continues to manipulate the conflict between Skinner and the teachers' union.
+With the two sides at an impasse and unable to reach an agreement at an emergency PTA meeting, Ned Flanders evokes the school's contingency plan of having classes taught by local volunteers.

-Ned Flanders suggests that the townspeople act as substitute teachers.
-While this ploy gets the children back to school, it has its own disadvantages: Professor Frink is ill-equipped to teach preschoolers, Jasper is forced to send Lisa's class home early when his beard gets stuck in a pencil sharpener, and Marge becomes Bart's teacher after he scares Moe and other substitutes with his pranks, making him a laughingstock among his peers due to her mothering.
+While this ploy gets the children back to school, it has its own disadvantages: Professor Frink is ill-equipped to teach pre-schoolers, Jasper is forced to send Lisa's class home early when his beard gets stuck in a pencil sharpener, and Marge becomes Bart's teacher after he drives Moe and other substitutes away with his pranks.
+Bart becomes a laughingstock due to her excessive mothering.
 Frustrated, Bart locks Edna and Skinner in the principal's office for several hours to negotiate.
 They devise a plan to use the school's cloakrooms to house convicts from the overcrowded Springfield Penitentiary.
-This generates enough money to persuade teachers to return to work and keep troublesome students in line, although Bart intends to free Snake Jailbird.
+This generates enough money to persuade the teachers to return to work and keep troublesome students in line, although Bart intends to free Snake Jailbird.